The proposed TA will enable continuing funding support to the Pacific Regional Audit Initiative.

 Extension of closing date to 30 June 2017 has been approved.
 A further extension of TA completion date to 31 January 2018 was approved.

 Additional financing of $400,000 was approved including extension of TA closing date to 24 November 2018, to provide support to SAIs in Nauru and PNG.
-Recruitment of consulting services ongoing for the additional activities under additional financing.
+The consultant to support TA activities in Nauru has been fielded and will start on Phase 2 of capacity building activities.
+The consultant for PNG has been engaged but has not begun TA activities.

 |Summary of Environmental and Social Aspects|